zerg000000/clojure-petclinic/README.md

 ## Report Bugs

 It is just a weekend project.
-It might contains quite lots of bugs. feel free to report them in Github, thanks.
+It might contains quite lots of bugs.
+Feel free to report them in Github, thanks.

 ## License